culturecreates/artsdata-data-model/_architecture/query-api.md

 The Artsdata Events API provides an easy way to get a iist of events in json or json-ld.
 Documentation WIP.

-Example: List of upcoming events from the OSM webiste in Montreal: http://api.artsdata.ca/events?format=json&source=http://kg.artsdata.ca/culture-creates/footlight/osm-ca
+Example: List of upcoming events from the OSM website in Montreal: http://api.artsdata.ca/events?format=json&source=http://kg.artsdata.ca/culture-creates/footlight/osm-ca

 ### source parameter
 Many different datasets are uploaded to Artsdata daily.
 The Event API allows you to specific the source of your dataset by passing a dataset URI or a catalog of datasets URI.